iapyeh/sshscript/v3a/index.md

 API, while the optional Dollar syntax offers concise notation for standalone `.spy` scripts.

+> **Release status:** SSHScript v3.1 is beta source and is not currently
+> published on PyPI.
+The unqualified `pip install sshscript` command presently
+> installs v2.0.2.
+Follow the version-specific installation page before using
+> examples from this site.

 ## Why SSHScript?

 Use the same Session model to run a command on localhost, connect to a remote